familiar/Bedwars-Bot/README.md

 # Bedwars-Bot
 A Bedwars Bot made for Hypixel, compatibility with Fours and Dreams modes.
 Has resource sharing, defense, failsafes, and requeuing.
 Coded in Macro / Keybind mod for 1.12.2 Liteloader + Forge.

+### What's the difference between V1 & V2?
+- V1 has been tested for longer.
+- V2 looks more legit + has pvp and bridging.

 # Discord Server
 ### We now have a discord server!
 If you want to get help, suggest ideas, or collaborate with others, join here:
 ### https://discord.gg/gxHAUGpXbZ